 Moving to DevOps is in no sense the destination, it’s instead a journey.
 It is fundamentally changing how the two most important teams involved in the development cycle function.
 By using DevOps, you will be able to bring speed, scale, and security into your software development processes.
 At the same time, you will be able to ensure compliance and reduce risks, costs, and friction.

-If you’re interested to learn more about big devops, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about big devops, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.